 Charles "Buzz" Gagnebin, III is an intellectual property attorney who applies his extensive knowledge and experience in the field to help clients across industries manage their intellectual property.
-He practices as a Director with the firm's Intellectual Property Group in the Boston office and was previously a senior and founding partner with Weingarten, Schurgin, Gagnebin & Lebovici.
+He practices Of Counsel with the firm's Intellectual Property Group in the Boston office and was previously a senior and founding partner with Weingarten, Schurgin, Gagnebin & Lebovici.
 Buzz advises clients on a variety of issues in the high technology industry, intellectual property licensing, trademark, copyright and international issues.

 High-Tech Intellectual Property